Nurturing New Ideas

 The Berkman Faculty Development Fund is supported by a gift for full-time faculty members.
 Previously, the Berkman Faculty Development Fund was managed through Dietrich College of Humanities and Social Sciences.
 The Berkman Fund has transferred to the Office of the Provost with minimal changes.
 View the grant details.

-Currently open for submissions.
-Submit your application here.
+Currently closed for submissions.

 These grants are designed to seed a wide range of ideas to build connections and collaborations across colleges, departments, student organizations, even campuses.
 We want to inspire bold creativity and entrepreneurship among CMU community members, and are looking for fresh ideas that cross boundaries within and outside of the university.